ehmatthes/django-simple-deploy/docs/creating_release.md

 Making a new release
 ---

-- Make sure version number has been bumped.
+- Make sure version number has been bumped in `setup.cfg`.
 - Make an entry in changelog.md.
 - Commit all changes on development branch.
 - Create a PR on GitHub, accept the PR, and pull changes to main locally.